GetSidGit/cowin_viewpoint/README.md

            <br> Alerts through https://web.whatsapp.com/ will take around 40 to 50 seconds to trigger message alert <br>
            Use only Chrome/Safari for basic whatsapp alerts (Not Twilio)
 5. Windows Users : You may find log captured in the script folder, Check in that location once if you are looking for missing log file - Arument might have not properly passed when triggering the script<br>
+6. Windows : If Twilio package installation failed for "File Not Found error" when you run pip -r instal, you can use below steps to enable LongPaths and retry
+   1. Navigate to HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem.
+   2. Double click LongPathsEnabled.
+   3. Set to 1 and click OK.

 ## Final Note :